Organizations of the Dune universe: Honored Matres

-Focusing on refining their martial abilities compared to the Bene Gesserit, the Honored Maters lose several of the Bene Gesserit's non-martial skills.
+Focusing on refining their martial abilities compared to the Bene Gesserit, the Honored Matres lose several of the Bene Gesserit's non-martial skills.
 Honored Matres are capable of using combinations of language and tone in order to compel listeners into obedience on a subconscious level, but nowhere near as potently as the Bene Gesserit Voice.
 Most importantly, the Honored Matres lack the precise control over their internal chemistry possessed by the Bene Gesserit, making them vulnerable to toxins and disease in ways the Bene Gesserit are not.
 The returning Honored Matres actively seek to forcibly regain these skills from the Bene Gesserit, leading Lucilla to discern that the Honored Matres are in fact fleeing back to the space of the old Imperium, after being defeated by enemies that used biological warfare against them.

 Tleilaxu Master Waff notes that Honored Matres are "far more terrible than Reverend Mothers of the Bene Gesserit."
 Scholar Kara Kennedy views the Honored Matres, in the context of the discussion of women's sexual agency in the novels, as "a foil to the Bene Gesserits' attitude towards sexuality".

 In Heretics of Dune, the Honored Matres capture the teenage Duncan Idaho ghola, who is loyal to their enemies, the Bene Gesserit.
 Young Honored Matre Murbella is tasked to use her sexual imprinting talents to enslave Duncan to force his allegiance to them.
 The Tleilaxu have secretly programmed the ghola with the male equivalent to the imprinting power of the Honored Matres, which is unlocked by Murbella's attempt.
 Duncan and Murbella imprint each other, and in her weakened condition Murbella is easily captured by the Bene Gesserit.
 Following a Bene Gesserit plan, Miles Teg goads the Honored Matres into destroying the desert planet Arrakis, the only source of melange.
 The Bene Gesserit have, however, escaped with a single sandworm, which they will use to restart the spice cycle on their own secret homeworld.
 In Chapterhouse Dune (1985), the Honored Matres have destroyed all Tleilaxu worlds and have targeted the Bene Gesserit.
 They intend to assimilate the technology and superhuman skills of the Sisterhood, and then exterminate them.
 The Honored Matres capture and torture as many Bene Gesserit Reverend Mothers as possible to glean their secrets, while the Bene Gesserit hope to decipher their new enemies' motives, and learn enough about the fearsome Honored Matres to defeat them.
 It is also revealed that the Honored Matres are fleeing a powerful "unknown enemy" who had conquered their own massive empire out in the Scattering.
 Murbella decides to join the Bene Gesserit.
 During a Bene Gesserit attack on the Honored Matres, Murbella kills the Great Honored Matre Logno with her Bene Gesserit-enhanced fighting skills, and the Honored Matres are awed by her physical prowess.
 The Bene Gesserit Mother Superior Darwi Odrade is also killed, and Murbella secures the leadership of both groups, per Odrade's plan.
 Murbella intends to merge the two orders into a New Sisterhood, which displeases some women on both sides.